nielsbaloe/vertxui/README.md

 Regarding tooling, we would want to use trusted Java tooling like jUnit and Mockito, and realtime debugging with automatic browser refreshing after a code change, all in a professional familiar grown-up IDE.
 We would want plain stacktraces when something goes wrong, so we can trace errors.
 Ideally without having to install any IDE-specific tooling.

-Welcome to vertxui.
+Welcome to VertxUI.
 This is how Java web programming should have looked like 15 years ago.

 Use it in your project by using one of these